-Adopting from a shelter or foster home, rather than purchasing from a pet store or breeder, is a win-win situation.
-Prospective adopters can visit the shelter or foster home and interact with rabbits of different breeds, ages, sizes and dispositions.
+Adopting a bunny from a shelter or foster home, rather than purchasing from a pet store or breeder, is a win-win situation.
+Prospective adopters can visit the shelter or foster home and interact with rabbits of different breeds, ages, sizes, and dispositions.
 Shelters and rescue organizations that know their foster rabbits as individuals can match an owner with a rabbit whose personality will be a “good fit,” and many rabbits offered through shelters or rescue organizations are already neutered.

 Adopting more than one rabbit can be tricky.
 Not all rabbits get along, and serious injuries can occur quickly if they fight.
 Neutered male-female pairs tend to bond most easily, though same-sex pairs can also work—if both are neutered.

 In the United States, rabbits do not require annual vaccinations; however, regular checkups can help detect small problems before they become big ones.
-Common health problems include dental abnormalities (incisor overgrowth and molar spurs), gastrointestinal problems and ear and upper respiratory infections.
+Common health problems include dental abnormalities (incisor overgrowth and molar spurs), gastrointestinal problems, and ear and upper respiratory infections.

 Companion rabbits should also be spayed or neutered once they reach sexual maturity (about four to six months of age) by a veterinarian experienced in rabbit surgery.
-This not only reduces hormone-driven behaviors such as lunging, mounting, spraying and boxing, but also protects females from uterine cancer, which occurs in more than 50 percent of mature rabbits.
+This not only reduces hormone-driven behaviors such as lunging, mounting, spraying, and boxing but also protects females from uterine cancer, which occurs in more than 50 percent of mature rabbits.

 Finding a skilled rabbit veterinarian can be difficult.
 Rabbits are not commonly studied in veterinary school, and practitioners who are not knowledgeable about rabbits may do more harm than good in their efforts to help.
 Amoxicillin, for example, is a common antibiotic for dogs and cats, but it can be lethal to rabbits.
 The HRS maintains a list of recommended veterinarians across the country, which can be accessed at www.rabbit.org.